Garib Rath Express: Rolling stock

-Garib rath trains have fully air-conditioned coaches that have to be reserved in advance.
+Garib Rath trains have fully air-conditioned coaches that have to be reserved in advance.
 The originally used ICF rakes, which have been removed from service, consisted of modified AC 3-Tier coaches with side middle berths.
 The new LHB rakes consist of AC 3-Tier Economy coaches without side middle berths.

-Active routes

-This is the list of all currently operating Garib Rath Express services, in order of their date of inauguration.
+Earlier some Garib Rath Express trains were pulled by diesel locomotives such as the WDM-3A, WDM-3D and WDP-4 or WDG-4, and nowadays with the LHB coach upgrade and the route being fully electrified those are pulled by electric locomotives like the WAP-4, WAP-5 and most importantly the WAP-7.